tonyflo/videoflo/README.md

 ### 2. Research and Plan
 With an idea in your head, it's best practice to do some keyword research for your video topic.
 This will not only help you determine the title and description for your video, but also point you in the right direction for general research on the topic.

 In Trello, put the title and description of your YouTube video as the title and description of the new card.
 Additionally, put the tags for your keyword research in the tags checklist on the card.
+If you don't have all of this information yet, that's okay.
+You can add this information anytime before uploading; however, it's highly recommended that you put some serious thought into this as early as possible.

 <p align="center"><img width="489" alt="macos-tags" src="https://user-images.githubusercontent.com/6558850/116171607-f0910e00-a6bd-11eb-97ea-ae265bce0b36.png"></p>